Teknasyon-Teknoloji/desk360-livechat-ios-sdk/README.md

 ## License

-Desk360LiveChat is released under the Commercial license.
+Desk360LiveChat is released under the MIT license.
 See  [LICENSE](https://github.com/Teknasyon-Teknoloji/desk360-livechat-ios-sdk/blob/master/LICENSE)  for more information.